lexibank/tlopo/out/vol3/chapter5.md

 ### 3.2.
 Wedelia biflora (syn.
 Wollastonia biflora) (Asteraceae)

 Wedelia biflora (Figure 5.1, right) is a herbaceous or half-shrubby coastal plant, usually 1.5-2.5 m tall, with yellow flowers.
-On the beach it sometimes forms impenetrable thickets, but it also occurs in the littoral forest, where it climbs as high as 6m (Peekel1984: 561).
+On the beach it sometimes forms impenetrable thickets, but it also occurs in the littoral forest, where it climbs as high as 6m ([Peekel 1984](../references.md#source-Peekel1984): 561).

 The leaves are filled with a tasty milk-like sap, and Tangga speakers (offshore east of southern New Ireland) boil and eat them ([Bell 1947](../references.md#source-Bell1947): 244)).
 At Marovo the leaves are an ingredient in cures for stomach ache ([Hviding 2005](../references.md#source-Hviding2005): 108).